per-gron/shuriken/src/rs/doc/reference.md

 **See also:** [`Concat(Publisher...)`](#concatpublisher), [`StartWith(Value...)`](#startwithvalue)

-## `SubscriberBase`
+## `Subscriber`

 **Defined in:** [`rs/subscriber.h`](../include/rs/subscriber.h)

 **Kind:** [Core Library API](#kind_core_library_api)

-**Description:** One of the [requirements for Subscriber types](specification.md#2-subscriber-code) is that they must inherit `SubscriberBase` to signify the intent of being a Subscriber.
+**Description:** One of the [requirements for Subscriber types](specification.md#2-subscriber-code) is that they must inherit `Subscriber` to signify the intent of being a Subscriber.

-`SubscriberBase` itself is a class that does not do anything at all; its sole purpose is to make it so that Subscriber types have to declare that they want to be Subscribers.
+`Subscriber` itself is a class that does not do anything at all; its sole purpose is to make it so that Subscriber types have to declare that they want to be Subscribers.

-`SubscriberBase` has a `protected` constructor.
-This makes it impossible to construct `SubscriberBase` objects directly; only subclasses of it can be instantiated.
+`Subscriber` has a `protected` constructor.
+This makes it impossible to construct `Subscriber` objects directly; only subclasses of it can be instantiated.

 **See also:** [`Publisher`](#publisher), [`Subscription`](#subscription)